 Jewish weddings are rich with ritual.
-I had the privilege of co-officiating at one such wedding in St. Louis when a daughter of Webster Groves Presbyterian Church married a Jewish man and asked me to join her under the wedding canopy with her husband-to-be and his Rabbi.
+I had the privilege of co-officiating at an interfaith wedding last month in Boston when the daughter of one of Peter and my closest friends married a Jewish man and asked me to join her under the wedding canopy with her husband-to-be and his Rabbi.
 The four-poled canopy with open sides and a covered roof creates a small sanctuary.
 The space underneath is set aside as sacred to remind the couple to create sacred space every day in their relationship with each other.
 The breaking of the wine glass at the end of the ceremony reminds the couple of life's fragile nature and the need for healing and forgiveness in the broken places on their journey together.

 Perhaps these rituals were a part of the ceremony Jesus witnessed in Cana that day.
 John tells us the wine was flowing freely as they celebrated this sacred beginning.
-Then the unspeakable happens: the wine runs out.
+Then the unspeakable happens ...the wine runs out.
 One can imagine this would be cause for great embarrassment.
-It is a social crisis, if nothing more.
-However, in this time and culture, it would have brought shame on the family.
+It is a social crisis if nothing more.
+However, in this time and culture, it this would have brought shame on the family.